Photographer Jo Savage Captures Surf, Skate and Climbing Culture With A Cinematic Eye

 At the beginning of my photography career, I learned while hanging with top athletes in Utah that so much goes into a summit moment.
 From the training to the routines and regimens, diets, gear prep, climate and landscape knowledge, snack prep for missions, traveling, approaches, I could go on….

 I thought what a shame to only shoot the pinnacle moment when there are so many other facets to telling the full story.
-Often times they are funnier, more relatable scenes that allow the audience to get to know the person and lifestyle behind the scene.
+Often times they are funnier, more relatable scenes that allow the audience to get to know the person and lifestyle behind the send.
 Maintaining this mindset establishes a fundamental storytelling element of my photography.

 Have you ever given any thought to taking up video as a medium?
 You clearly have a knack and love for storytelling.
 To put it another way — what about still-images really excites you as a storytelling device?